Company Accounts

 8. Second Debentures- After repayment of the first debentures, these debentures are repaid.

-9. Convertible Debentures- The whole or part of the debentures are converted into equity shares after a
+9. Convertible Debentures- The whole or part of the debentures are converted into equity shares

 stipulated time.